Backend Permission System¶

 Use the permissions field for access control.
 The roles field is for display only.

-Use the require_permission() decorator to protect endpoints:
+Use the require_permission() dependency to protect endpoints:

 from app.core.security import require_permission